 This preset helps adjust all parameters that are responsible for bright colors, such as clarity, shadows, blacks, vibrancy, and a red/yellow tone.
 Tweaking almost all colors, it is super useful for backlit photography.

 Want to regulate highlights and add some details to the shadows?
 Wish to raise clarity?
 Choose this free Lightroom preset to cope with such a task on your outdoor photos.

 A beautiful bokeh effect combined with gentle, warm light will turn any backlit photo into a real masterpiece.

-Being initially designed for wedding and baby shots, this overlay can be successfully applied to a backlit portrait.
+Initially designed for wedding and baby shots, this overlay can be successfully applied to a backlit portrait.
 It adds tiny light bokeh to the picture, giving it a fairylike mood.

 All in all, backlighting photography is a simple technique, though it requires some theoretical and practical preparation.
-Get ready to experiment, use different photography backlight equipment, follow the above-mentioned tips and you will surely get awesome results.
+Get ready to experiment, use different photography backlight equipment, follow the above-mentioned tips, and you will surely get awesome results.